Toggling stiffness via multistability: Results

 \subsection{Mechanical analysis of the unit cell}

-To evaluate the stiffness ratio between the two states, we develop two simplified finite element models of the unit cell based on beam elements.
-We define the stiffness ratio as $ \eta = \frac{k_0}{k_1}$, where $k_0$ is the stiffness of State 0 and $k_1$ the stiffness of State 1.
+To evaluate the stiffness ratio between the two states, we develop two simplified finite-element models of the unit cell based on beam elements.
+We define the shear stiffness ratio as $ \eta = \frac{k_0}{k_1}$, where $k_0$ and $k_1$ define the shear stiffness of the States 0 and 1, respectively.
+From this point onward in the manuscript, structural shear stiffness will be referred to simply as stiffness to avoid unnecessary repetition and maintain readability.

+The first model (Model A) only considers the curved beam pinned at both ends (Fig.~\ref{fig:simplified_model_deformation}a).
+A horizontal force $F$, and a moment $M$ are applied to the center of the structure, which is the connecting point with the support beam, as discussed above.
+The moment $M$ is applied to induce rotation, simulating the effect of the bent supported beams.
+Because of the geometry of the structure the rotation also generates a horizontal displacement.
+Additionally, the horizontal force $F$ causes an horizontal displacement as well, the one induced by the shear load.
+For simplicity, in this model we neglect the effect of vertical displacement.

+The difference between the two states is introduced by flipping the direction of the moment, under the ideal assumption that in State 1 the curved beam goes into a perfectly mirrored configuration (Figure~\ref{fig:simplified_model_deformation}a).
+Figure~\ref{fig:simplified_model_deformation}b illustrates the resulting deformation patterns for both stable states under the different load cases.
+In State 0, the horizontal displacements induced by $F$ and $M$ are aligned.
+Consequently, when both loads are applied simultaneously, their effects accumulate, resulting in larger deformations.
+However, in State 1, the rotation is in opposite direction, causing a counteracting effect when the load cases are combined, making the structure appear stiffer, as the same load combination results in a smaller horizontal deformation.